I’ve been working on (ok, thinking about) my currency project, Foreign Exchange, for a few years now.

 Artwork created for the project takes the form of cheques, coins and notes.

 Notes are created with specific denominations (in limited editions).

 Cheques are an even more personal form of exchange, as they must be written out to one individual, and that individual is free to request the amount they want the cheque to be made out for.
 (The minimum amount that a cheque can be written for is £25.)

-These cheques cannot be exchanged, but you can take your chances in paying them in to your bank… whether they will be honoured is a risk you would have to take, but then that would mean that the artwork and its value as an artwork above its base matter would be lost.
+You can take your chances in paying them in to your bank… whether they will be honoured is a risk you would have to take, but then that would mean that the artwork and its value as an artwork above its base matter would be lost.